Seeking Alpha in Crypto Market Crash

 Crypto market crashes represent the highest-conviction mean-reversion opportunities in digital assets.
 The question is not whether to buy the crash, but how to structure the accumulation to maximize risk-adjusted returns while controlling downside exposure.

-This research investigates mean-reversion accumulation strategies for crash-buying crypto assets (BTC, ETH, SOL).
-We backtest 3 strategy variants with increasing sophistication:
+This research investigates mean-reversion accumulation strategies for crash-buying crypto assets (BTC, ETH, SOL) using a consistent backtest period of January 2023 to January 2026.
+We test 4 strategy variants with increasing sophistication:

 Strategy 3's conditional tranche sizing naturally adapts position size to market conviction, achieving a perfect win rate across all 6 sequences.
-The key insight is deceptively simple: make subsequent tranches conditional on continued price depression, so that V-shaped recoveries trigger minimal capital deployment while sustained capitulation events receive full allocation.
-Combined with VWMA's volume-weighted selectivity, this produces zero losses across the entire backtest.
+The key insight: make subsequent tranches conditional on continued price depression, so V-shaped recoveries trigger minimal capital deployment while sustained capitulation events receive full allocation.

 1. Data & Methodology